AEMacBeath/fake-fact/README.md

 #### Fake / Fact buttons
 1. Fake button on each post
     -   opens detail and messages for that post
-    -   displayes You voted Fake at the bottom of the post detail card _Not working_
+    -   displayes You voted Fake at the bottom of the post detail card
 2. Fact button on each post
     -   opens detail and messages for that post
-    -   displayes You voted Fact at the bottom of the post detail card _Not working_
+    -   displayes You voted Fact at the bottom of the post detail card

 #### Pagination
 1. Next button - goes to next page of posts